aptos-labs/create-aptos-dapp/README.md

 ## Create Aptos Dapp

-`create-aptos-dapp` provides a starter kit for dapp developers to easily bootstrap a dapp on the Aptos network.
+`create-aptos-dapp` provides a starter kit for dapp developers to easily bootstrap on the Aptos network

 > **_NOTE:_** No need to clone: run `npx create-aptos-dapp` in your terminal to get started